Skip to content

 FieldFile

-• save(content, *, name="", delete_old=True, multi_process_safe=None, approved=None, storage=None, overwrite=None):
+• save(content, *, name="", delete_old=True, multi_process_safe=None, approved=None, storage=None, overwrite=None): Save a file.

 • delete(*, instant, approved): Stage file deletion.
-When setting instant, the file is deleted without staging.

 • set_approved(bool): Set the approved flag.
-Saved in db with with_approval

 Tip